-Prime Minister Boris Johnson outlined on 18th November 2020 his Ten Point Plan for a new Green Industrial Revolution that will create a range of sustainable outputs as well as 250,000 new jobs.
-Point 7 of this includes his target to install 600,000 heat pumps every year by 2028.
-Whilst this huge prediction has been been met with a mixture of excitement and trepidation among industry professionals like the Heat Pump Federation and Ground Source Heat Pump Association , it must be seen as overdue, and will undoubtedly help the UK’s built environment industry combat climate change and contribute towards the slow move towards net zero and targets set by the Paris Agreement.
-The news also comes on the back of the Green Homes Grant Voucher Scheme being extended by a year to March 2022.
+Prime Minister Boris Johnson had previously outlined in November 2020 a Ten Point Plan for a new Green Industrial Revolution to create a range of sustainable outputs and 250,000 new jobs.
+Point 7 of this included the target to install 600,000 heat pumps every year by 2028.
+Whilst this huge prediction was met with a mixture of excitement and trepidation among industry professionals like the Heat Pump Federation and Ground Source Heat Pump Association , it was seen by many as overdue.
+What it will do is undoubtedly help the UK’s built environment industry combat climate change and contribute towards the slow move towards net zero and targets set by the Paris Agreement.
+That and this latest news also comes on the back of the Green Homes Grant Voucher Scheme which was already being extended by a year to March 2022.

 But what, you might ask, is a Heat Pump?
 Well the Energy Saving Trust has a useful webpage with some introductory video guides that help explain that, and particularly in comparing and evaluation Air Source Heat Pumps (ASHP) against Ground Souce Heat Pumps (GSHP).
 Also, with financial support schemes such as the Renewable Heat Incentive (RHI) and Green Homes Grant Scheme, installing a renewable heating system like a Heat Pump at home is becoming ever more cost effective.

 In short, Heat Pumps are an effective and energy efficient way to create hot water to heat your home.
 They work by absorbing heat from a mass source and transferring it to a liquid, which is then compressed to increase the temperature further.
 The heat is transferred from the liquid into water which is used to provide heating for a property, either through radiators or underfloor heating.